Universal health care by country: Trinidad and Tobago

-A universal health care system is used in Trinidad and Tobago and is the primary form of health-care available in the country.
+A universal health care system is used in Trinidad and Tobago and is the primary form of health care available in the country.
 It is used by the majority of the population seeking medical assistance, as it is free for all citizens.
 Responsibility for the provision of healthcare services in Trinidad and Tobago was devolved from the Ministry of Health to Regional Health Authorities under the Regional Health Authorities Act No. 5 in 1994.

 United States

+Between 2010 and 2019, the individual shared responsibility provision of the Affordable Care Act required Americans, with certain exemptions, to have private or public health insurance.
+Otherwise, they were required to pay a fine.

 South America

-Argentina, Brazil, Chile, Colombia, Ecuador, Peru, Uruguay, and Venezuela all provide some level of universal health coverage.
+Argentina, Brazil, Chile, and Colombia all provide some level of universal health coverage.

 Argentina

-Health care is provided through a combination of employer and labor union-sponsored plans (Obras Sociales), government insurance plans, public hospitals and clinics and through private health insurance plans.
-It costs almost 10% of GDP and is available to anyone regardless of ideology, beliefs, race or nationality.
+Health care is provided through a combination of employer and labor union-sponsored plans (Obras Sociales), government insurance plans, public hospitals and clinics, and private health insurance plans.
+It costs almost 10% of GDP and is available to anyone regardless of ideology, beliefs, race, or nationality.

 Brazil

 The universal health care system was adopted in Brazil in 1988 after the end of the military dictatorship.
 However, universal health care was available many years before, in some cities, once the 27th amendment to the 1969 Constitution imposed the duty of applying 6% of their income in healthcare on the municipalities.

 The Brazilian universal health care is called SUS (Sistema Único de Saúde), which covers all treatments, surgeries and medications for all resident and non-resident individuals within Brazilian jurisdiction, regardless of ethnicity, nationality, or visa - including tourists, passengers in transit and refugees.

+The organization of the SUS is markedly decentralized.
+Each municipality and state is responsible for formulating their own health plan and managing health resources.
+Despite the decentralization of the health system, the federal government has introduced federal legislation since the early 2000s, which may be considered as an effort to centralize the Brazilian health system.